Central Tibet Tour 8 Days Map

 Important: A visa issued from any other country will not be valid for Tibet travel if entering from Nepal.

-Best Time to Travel to Tibet
+Ideal Time to Travel for Central Tibet Tour:

 The best time to travel to Tibet is between April to June and September to October, offering pleasant weather and beautiful scenery.
 During these months, temperatures hover around 10-20°C. However, due to the high altitude, it can get chilly at night, so be prepared with warm clothing.